Walmart chia seeds sold nationwide recalled due to salmonella

 The recall involves 32-ounce pouches of Great Value Organic Black Chai Seeds with an expiration date of Oct.
 30, 2026, according to Natural Sourcing International, or NSI, a Los Angeles supplier of private-label food.
 Walmart introduced its Great Value brand in 1993 to offer lower-cost versions of nationally branded products.

-The possibly tainted products were sent to Walmart for distribution at its retail stores across the country, NSI stated.
+The possibly tainted products were sent to Walmart for distribution at its retail stores nationwide, NSI stated.

 Salmonella can cause serious and sometimes fatal infections in the young, frail or elderly, and those with weakened immune systems.
 Healthy people infected with the bacteria often have symptoms including fever, diarrhea, nausea, vomiting and abdominal pain.